 Marconi Sailing Club is fortunate enough to have a number of club owned sailing dinghies.
 The club dinghies are available for members to use providing there is safety cover afloat for the duration of their use, which makes them ideal to borrow to join in club racing, sail training activities or any of the many organised club sailing activities.
 Or just to take out for a gentle sail whilst these activities are underway.

-Currently MSC does not charge for the use of these boats and they are available on a first come first served basis.
-The exception to this is on sail training days and cadet week, when the boats are reserved for these activities.
+Currently MSC does not charge for the use of these boats and they are available on a first come first served basis through the Club Boat Booking System.
+Note: On Sail Training days, RYA course days and Cadet Week, all Club Boats are reserved for use by the Club and will therefore be unavailable to book.

-The club also owns a Dart/Sprint 15 catamaran which can be found in the cat field.
+The club also owns a Dart/Sprint 15 Catamaran which can be found in the cat field.
+Email the Club Boat Booking System Admin at email@example.com if you would like to use this boat as there are some additional requirements you will need to know.

 List of club owned dinghies